-Petroplan works closely with clients and contractors to ensure the expectations described in our HSEQ Policy and Management Standards.
+Petroplan work closely with our clients and contractors to ensure that expectations described in our HSEQ Policy and Business Management Standards are met.
 We meet these through communication, co-operation and shared responsibilities.

-To comply with UK law, organisations employing more than 5 staff must have a written health and safety policy in place
+To comply with UK, and other Country obligations, organisations must have a written health and safety policy in place.

-As a global business, we all need to protect our reputation as a trusted partner conducting business in a fair and ethical manner; treating clients, candidates, contractors, suppliers and the wider community with integrity and respect.
+As a global business, we all need to protect our reputation as a trusted partner conducting business in a fair and ethical manner; treating clients, candidates, contractors, suppliers, the wider community and other key stakeholders, with integrity and respect.

-Petroplan staff, the contractors we place within a client’s organisation and all our suppliers and business partners have a shared responsibility to perform their work according to the principles set out in Petroplan’s Management System Manual.
+Petroplan employees, the contractors we place within a client’s organisation, and all our suppliers and business partners have a shared responsibility to perform their work according to the principles set out in Petroplan’s Business Management Standards.

 Petroplan are set up to continue operations in the event of a disaster; minimising any disruption to the services we provide our clients and our contractor workers; restoring services to the widest possible extent within a minimum time frame.